The 5th Change Makers Panel Discussion

-The 5th Change Makers Panel Discussion is on October 3rd from 9:30am-11:00am.
-Hear from our panel of Change Makers; leaders of color sharing their expertise, journeys, strategies, and vision.
-Join us as we discuss innovative tips and strategies that reflect lessons learned from our recently released comprehensive report assessing the resilience of DC area nonprofits amidst the challenges of the 2020s.
+The 5th Change Makers Panel Discussion was on October 24.
+Participants heard from our panel of Change Makers; leaders of color who shared their expertise, journeys, strategies, and vision.
+The event delved into innovative tips and strategies reflecting lessons learned from our recently released comprehensive report assessing the resilience of DC area nonprofits amidst the challenges of the 2020s.

 Jawanna Hardy, Founder of Guns Down Friday